Table of Contents

 How to Check if Your SSD is Fragmented

+Checking if your SSD is fragmented requires a few simple steps.
+First, open the Disk Defragmenter or Optimize Drives tool on your computer.
 While SSDs do not require defragmentation, it is still important to check if your SSD is fragmented.
-To check if your SSD is fragmented, you can use the built-in disk defragmenter tool in Windows.
+To check if your SSD is fragmented, you can use Windows’s built-in disk defragmenter tool.
 This can help you identify any issues that may be impacting the performance of your drive.

 To access the tool, go to the Start menu and search for “Defragment and Optimize Drives.”
 Select your SSD from the list of drives and click “Optimize.”